 At 17.30 that day her remains were laid to rest in a simple grave outside the east end of Norwich Cathedral.

-In Brussels : details to be confirmed
+In Brussels : May 2019

-In London : On Wednesday May 15 2019 Edith Cavell will be remembered again at Westminster Abbey in a service for nurses in the morning.
+In London : Edith Cavell was remembered along with Florence Nightingale at Westminster Abbey in a service for nurses at noon.

 In Norwich : The Dean of Westminster preached in Norwich Cathedral at 6.30pm on May 15th at a service marking the centenary .

 In Harwich Suffolk : from July 5-14 centenary commemorations of the return of the body of Captain Charles Fryatt from Belgium on July 8.